Z3TA/webide/README.txt

 Via terminal: chmod +x jzedit.desktop start.sh
 Via GUI: Right click, Properties, Permissions tab, Allow executing file as program.
 Then double click on the icon.

-6. "install": Double click on jzedit.desktop to start the editor.
+6. Add desktop shortcut (Unity/GNOME): Double click on jzedit.desktop to start the editor.
-Then right click on the JZedit icon on the Launcher (left side), and select "Lock to Launcher"
+Then right click on the JZedit icon on the Launcher (left side menu), and select "Lock to Launcher"

-Or run the editor via ./start.sh
+Or run the editor via ./linux_start.sh

 Windows
 -------
 1. Download and install nodejs from https://nodejs.org/ (It should come with a packet manager called npm.)